Hepatitis C

 • Muscle aches and joint pain

-Of those that are exposed to HCV, 75%-85% have chronic HCV.
-For the remaining 15-25% the body will naturally clear the virus without treatment and no chronic infection results.
+Of those exposed to HCV, approximately 75–85% develop chronic infection.
+In the remaining 15–25%, the body clears the virus naturally without treatment.

 How is Hepatitis C Diagnosed?